MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 For example, if users want to determine which colleagues sent them the most email over the past week, they could technically do so without MyAnalytics by manually counting emails from coworkers in their inbox.
 Similarly, users could determine their coworkers’ average response time to the emails that they send by using timestamp information readily available in their mailbox.
 MyAnalytics saves users the trouble of having to perform these tedious calculations.

 ## Incremental data
 In a few cases, MyAnalytics provides users with *de-identified* information on other users that would not have otherwise been available to them.
-Both are described below.
+Both are described in the following table.

 |Feature| Details| Screenshot|